laulab-johnshopkins/evade/README.md

 ### Notes
 * A dependency fails when the ipywidgets version is too recent.
 (This is documented [here](https://github.com/pyvista/pyvista/issues/3274).)
-The SCOOPS requirements.txt automatically installs ipywidgets version 7.7.1, which is OK.
-But if you install additional software after installing SCOOPS, then ipywidgets might get replaced.
+The DAVEE requirements.txt automatically installs ipywidgets version 7.7.1, which is OK.
+But if you install additional software after installing DAVEE, then ipywidgets might get replaced.
 This can be fixed with `pip install ipywidgets==7.7.1`.

 ## Usage
-To see how to use SCOOPS, please read the Jupyter notebook in the `example` directory.
+To see how to use DAVEE, please read the Jupyter notebook in the `example` directory.

 ## Troubleshooting
 * Issue: displaying proteins takes too long.